ahmedembeddedx/ahmedembeddedx/README.md

 Here are some of the projects I've worked on:

-1. Google DSC Project - An All Rounder App for FAST NUCES Students
+1. An All Rounder App for FAST NUCES Students
 2. Machine Learning Model for Predicting Tesla Rocket Launch
 3. Data Science Project that predicts Car Resale Value
-4. Currently working ML Model to predict the Credit Card Scams
+4. Currently working ML Model for Emotional Intelligence and Tone Prediction Analysis
-5. Currently working ML Model to predict the Mortgage Data
+5. Completed working ML Model to predict the Mortgage Data

 ## Let's Connect

 I'm always excited to connect with fellow developers, collaborators, and tech enthusiasts.
 Feel free to reach out, and let's chat about Data Science, Machine Learning, or any other tech topic you're passionate about!

 #### "You can do whatever you like with my code, remix it, re-release it whatever... just never make it boring"
-#### -Ahmed Mercury

 Thanks for stopping by! 😄